harsh472000/solvative_assignment/README.md

 ### `Demo project`

-i created this app using functional components i added input box for places name and another box for value(how many data you want to show) then i fetch api from api and display it
+i created this app using functional components.\
+i added input box for places name and another box for value(how many data you want to show).\
+then i fetch api from api and display it